ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/BgCgauWVTs0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-_Note the explanation in the video uses the term "Layer 2" to refer to all off-chain scaling solutions, while we differentiate "Layer 2" as an off-chain solution that derives its security through layer 1 mainnet consensus._
+_Note the explanation in the video uses the term "Layer 2" to refer to all off-chain scaling solutions, while we differentiate "Layer 2" as an off-chain solution that derives its security through layer 1 Mainnet consensus._

 ## Further reading {#further-reading}